ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 ## Encryption-at-Rest for Snapshots or Replicated storage

 All snapshots and replicas of encrypted {{site.data.keyword.blockstorageshort}} are also encrypted by default.
+This feature cannot be turned off on a volume basis.

 ## Provisioning Storage with Encryption